arbecker620/Titanic/readme.md

 ### Application Programming Interface (API) ###

+Below are APIs asscoiated with the project.

+## Prediction Engine ##

 The API is built as a webservice to be hosted using the flask framework.
 The following commands in docker build the APi Container with the requirements located in the API Folder.

 `docker build -t titanic/api -f API/Dockerfile . `